 - slower thinking and speech

 These symptoms can occur because the brain requires thyroid hormones to function correctly.
-Research shows that low levels of thyroid hormones can cause changes in brain structure and functioning.

 These brain changes can reverse once a person begins treatment.